SoftUni-Internal/interactive-content/EN/06-Forms/03-Template-Driven-Forms.md

 Note that this directive will not work without a **name attribute**!

-So, we need to include this in our html template.
+So, we need to include this in our HTML template.

 ```html
 <input name="processor"/>